UNLIMITED SOLAR ENERGY!

 As for the voltage, I like to keep things simple again.
 12v batteries to 12v panels, and 24v batteries to 24v panels.
 There should be no confusion over this one.
 But personally, I recommend 12v systems as many car and boat accessories run “natively” on 12v; You can just buy these accessories and directly plug into your solar power system.

-Lastly, for the battery capacity – The lazy way is to start with one huge battery first, then expand as your solar panel array is producing way too much power.
+Lastly, for the battery capacity – The lazy way is to start with one huge battery first (maybe a 100 Ah battery), then expand as your solar panel array is producing way too much power.

 Lastly, you will need to choose a charge controller.
 Which are just 2 questions :